rrazcueta/moonveil/docs/all.md

 ### Damage

-Before a melee attack if you have at least 1 pip of Strength.
+Before a melee attack if you have at least 1 point of Strength left to mark.

 - On a Strong Hit or better
   - Smash and deal d6\* bonus damage to the original target or